efsa95/efsa95/README.md

 ---

-## Make a Quick Free Website With My Template!
+## Make a Quick Free Website/Portfolio With MyTemplate!
 - Its easy, free, and has good directions.
+- Runs from your Github!
 - [Click Here!](https://github.com/efsa95/TemplateJupyterBookSetup)

 ---